-As you may have guessed from the sound, Lamborghini is an Italian name.
+As you might have guessed from its pronunciation, Lamborghini is an Italian name.

 You may come across a Lambo in our collector cars inventory!